 Authored By: Northwest Justice Project

-7102EN - This publication explains your rights if the Washington State Department of Social and Health Services (DSHS) tells you it will stop (terminate) or cut back (reduce) the cash, food stamps, medical, or child care assistance they have been giving you.
-The most important thing to know is that you must ask for an administrative hearing soon, usually within ten days of DSHS mailing written notice, to keep getting your benefits while you appeal.
+This explains your rights if DSHS tells you it will stop (terminate) or cut back (reduce) the cash, food stamps, medical, or child care assistance they have been giving you.
+The most important thing to know is that you must ask for an administrative hearing soon, usually within ten days of DSHS mailing written notice, to keep getting your benefits while you appeal. #7102EN

-- Why might DSHS stop or cut my benefits?
+- Why would DSHS stop or cut my benefits?

-- How does DSHS have to tell me about their decision?
+- How does DSHS tell me their decision?

 - What can I do if I disagree?